 “In sixth grade, I wanted to go on a field trip, so I went and bought some pencils and sold them to my classmates,” she said.
 “I didn’t really understand making a profit, but I’ve always been interested in those transactions.
 I like to feel like a boss.
 I like to lead.
 It was just a sense of independence.”

-Never shy about expressing her views, McKinley fully intends to use this opportunity as a platform for HBCU students to not only discuss issues important to their schools, but to also express to the nation the value they have received from their collegiate experiences.
+Never shy about expressing her views, McKinley used her platform as a Competitiveness Scholar to collaborate with other HBCU students to not only discuss issues important to their schools, but to also express to the nation the value they have received from their collegiate experiences.
 She credits her HBCU, FVSU, with helping her transform into the scholar and leader she is today.
 She was nominated for the opportunity by her advisor, Dr. Mohammed Ibrahim.